IDPC members orientation meeting before the 63rd Session of the CND.

 The IDPC network has over 190 members from all over the world with broad and diverse expertise, including community-led networks, grassroots groups, advocacy NGOs, as well as major international organisations.

 The network is a strong, collaborative initiative and a trusted source of expertise on drug policy reform.
-IDPC’s Secretariat, with staff based in London, Bangkok and Accra, supports the network with communications, building the evidence, capacity strengthening and coordination of advocacy efforts.
+IDPC’s Secretariat, with staff based in London, Accra, Amsterdam and Bangkok, supports the network with communications, building the evidence, capacity strengthening and coordination of advocacy efforts.

 IDPC was founded in 2006 and, since 2011, has been an independent, not-for-profit organisation legally registered in the UK.
 In 2020, IDPC became legally registered in the Netherlands and Ghana.